The articles on this site cover technique’s for adding power to your forehand and backhand pull and an exercise for general ultimate handling skills

 “Adding a 360 degree whip to your forehand throw will translate into more control, speed and power.”

 Today, every top ultimate player has a decent forehand pass.
 If you would also like to develop a power forehand for the huck and pull, I have a power throwing technique I call a “360 whip forehand.”
 This technique will increase speed for your huck and distance with float for your pull.
-Even against erratic headwinds adding a 360 to your forehand will help to power your pull to the back of your opponents end-zone.
-The “360 whip forehand,” is thrown with a slightly different release, than a pass.
-Adding a 360 degree arm motion visually compares to a third baseman scooping up the ground ball and sidearm throwing the runner out at first.
+Even against erratic headwinds adding a 360 whip to your forehand will help to power your pull to the back of your opponents end-zone or hit a forward with a speedy huck before the defense has had time to respond.
+The “360 whip forehand,” is thrown with a slightly different release, then a pass.
+Adding a 360 degree arm whip motion visually compares to a third baseman scooping up the ground ball and sidearm throwing the runner out at first.

 History note: Prior to the invention of today’s beveled edge golf disc, the two longest distance throws ever recorded using the old rounded rim disc designs that includes the Wham-O World Class Models and the Discraft Ultra-Star are Victor Malafronte’s 538 feet and Ken Westerfield’s 552 feet in the 1970s.
 Both used the run-up and 360 whip forehand technique described in this article.
 Both distance record throws were with a 119gm 40 mold World Class Frisbee.